junxit/us-congress-bills-117/bill.md

 - **(4)** *Dayton Peace Agreement* The term “Dayton Peace Agreement”, also known as the “Dayton Accords”, means the General Framework Agreement for Peace in Bosnia and Herzegovina, initialed by the parties in Dayton, Ohio, on November 21, 1995, and signed in Paris on December 14, 1995.
 - **(5)** *Foreign financial institution* The term “foreign financial institution” has the meaning of that term as determined by the Secretary of the Treasury by regulation.
 - **(6)** *Foreign person* The term “foreign person” means a person that is not a United States person.
-- **(7)** *Illegal parallel institution* The term “illegal parallel institution” means an agency, structure, or instrumentality at the Republika Srpska entity level that disrupts the authority of the State-level institutions of Bosnia and Herzegovina and undermines its constitutional order.
+- **(7)** *Illegal parallel institution* The term “illegal parallel institution” means an agency, structure, or instrumentality at the Republika Srpska entity level that disrupts the authority of the state-level institutions of Bosnia and Herzegovina and undermines its constitutional order.
 - **(8)** *Knowingly* The term “knowingly”, with respect to conduct, a circumstance, or a result, means that a person has actual knowledge, or should have known, of the conduct, the circumstance, or the result.
 - **(9)** *Person* The term “person” means an individual or entity.
 - **(10)** *United States person* The term “United States person” means—
   - **(A)** a United States citizen or an alien lawfully admitted to the United States for permanent residence;
   - **(B)** an entity organized under the laws of the United States or any jurisdiction within the United States, including a foreign branch of such an entity; or
   - **(C)** any person in the United States.

+## § 7.
+Determination of budgetary effects

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.